Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 sketch the painting

-Do a line sketch with paint that is thinned with a solvent.
+Then, do a simple line sketch directly on the canvas.
+Use paint that is thinned with a solvent.
+The thinned paint will dry quickly.
 A yellow or Burnt Sienna will be easy to paint over later.

-If we make a mistake, it is easy to rub off the line with a paper towel.
-A little solvent will take the line off completely.
+Note: if you make a mistake, don't panic!
+It's easy to rub the line off with a paper towel.
+If needed use a little solvent to take the line off completely.

 You may notice some light pencil lines.
 The composition is based on the rule of thirds.
 The head of the waterfall comes out at the juncture of the top third lines.